MiSTer-devel/MkDocs_MiSTer/docs/basics/faq.md

 ## I've seen in the news, "Update Framework" or "Update Sys".
 What does that mean?

 The "framework" (or "sys") has all the common elements between cores that handle things like IO, video scaling, etc...
+Therefore this means that core had it's framework elements updated.

 ## Can I customize the update/downloader script to ignore certain things?